Regenerative Turbine Pumps

 Within each pump category, many subtypes have been developed to improve pump performance for different types of fluids.
 For instance, the most popular impeller pump is the centrifugal pump, with its curved vanes, while the regenerative turbine pump, shown in Figure 1, is another lesser-known variation.

-Figure 1.
 The fluted impeller is the hallmark of a regenerative impeller pump.
 Through centrifugal forces, this impeller propels the fluid radially outward.
 The enclosing channels direct the fluid into twin vortices around the impeller blades, also shown in Figure 2.

 Overall, the impeller pump family includes several "turbine" pumps.
 These include the horizontal-shaft diffuser pump, and the vertical-shaft deep-well centrifugal pump.
 Turbine pumps can also be subcategorized as vortex, periphery or regenerative turbine pumps, based on the shape of the blades that impart energy to the liquid, and the direction of the liquid as it leaves the blade.